Home » Cricket » Top 12 Young Emerging Batsmen (Young Cricketers), Who are the Future of the Indian Cricket Team?

 Ranking Criteria

-All players mentioned are either under 25 years old or exactly 25 years old in the Indian Premier League 2025.
+All emerging Indian cricket players mentioned are either under 25 years old or exactly 25 years old in the Indian Premier League 2025.
+The big stage performances, like the ICC World Cup 2023, are excluded.

 • IPL 2025 Impact: Match-winning knocks, consistency under pressure and current form.